-Putting together a wedding reception seating chart is kind of like doing a puzzle.
+Figuring out wedding seating chart etiquette is kind of like doing a puzzle.
 Except that you have to deal with people versus inanimate objects.
-You have to juggle friends and family members, along with their many personalities, last-minute RSVPS, and the physical set-up.
-Bottom line is, it’s a lot to handle, so we’re here to help.
+You have to juggle friends and family members, along with their many personalities, last-minute RSVPS, and the physical set-up of your wedding venue.
+You want your reception to feel like a joyful celebration, not a high-school cafeteria.
+Bottom line is, deciding on your wedding reception seating is a lot to handle, so we’re here to help.

-Try not to put people who see each other all the time at the same table.
-Mix it up!
+That being said, don't be afraid to mix up your wedding reception seating when appropriate.
 Put a little thought into your wedding reception seating arrangements and think about which of your friends and family members have similar interests and would likely get along.
 This is particularly helpful if you have smaller groups of friends or family members who might not complete a table.
 Weddings are a fabulous place for guests to meet new people and have great conversation!
 On the same note, be sure to switch things up from the rehearsal dinner seating arrangements so people have a chance to talk to other guests.